apache/camel-website/content/blog/ApacheConNA-2020-CFP/index.md

 members are encouraged to submit.
 Look for the **Camel/Integration** track when submitting.

-We're most interested to see talks that offer learning experience to the attendees, so talks that present new parts of the Camel ecosystem (Camel K, Camel Quarkus, Camel Kafka Connector), talks showing off lessons learned, use cases, and visions on where software integration is heading in the future.
+We're most interested to see talks that offer a learning experience to the attendees, so talks that present new parts of the Camel ecosystem (Camel K, Camel Quarkus, Camel Kafka Connector), talks showing off lessons learned, use cases, and visions on where software integration is heading in the future.